anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : Onboarding describes the process to provide necessary operational data to a Pledge and to complete the process of bringing the Pledge into an operational state.
-  This data may include configuration data, but the specific focus of this document is providing Domain-specific secure identity data: the LDevID, also called operational certificate.
+  This data may include configuration data, but the specific focus of this document is providing data that identifies a Domain-specific trust anchor that the Pledge can trust for it to carry out the remainder of the onboarding process (see also: Pinning).
-  Furthermore, application-specific security credentials or network access credentials may also be provided during onboarding.
+  Application-specific security credentials or network access credentials may also be provided during the onboarding process.
   When {{RFC8366}} was first published, the industry had not yet concluded on a term to describe this process and a number of terms were used, among which the term "bootstrapping" that {{RFC8366}} used.
   The industry has since preferred the term "onboarding", and this document uses that term.